natalieramirez/teen-girls-blogs-Website/README.md

 We want to use our knowledge in computer science to make a website and encourage girls to make their own and more

 ## About Us
-We are two teen girls from VA
+We are rising juniors from Alexandria, VA
-gmail - natalie.ramirez.mailbox@gmail.com
+- gmail - natalie.ramirez.mailbox@gmail.com
+- gmail - erika_ramirez@icloud.com